philemongloblehi/api-lansrod-ms/README.md

 Base URL => localhost:8084/api/v1/rest/

 [Version 2]()
-This is the basic version with standard features and authentication with Json Web Token (JWT) Base URL => localhost:8084/api/v2/rest/
+This is the basic version with standard features and authentication with Json Web Token (JWT).
+Base URL => localhost:8084/api/v2/rest/